docker-library/docs/php/content.md

 linked statically into the `php` binary, but some must be loaded as a shared extensions.

-Shared extensions can be loaded by adding a `extension=EXTNAME.so` statement to `php.ini` or by using `-dextension=EXTNAME.so` on the command line.
+Shared extensions can be loaded by adding an `extension=EXTNAME.so` statement to `php.ini` or by using `-dextension=EXTNAME.so` on the command line.

 The following extensions are included in this image: